leenattress/event-driven-frontend-example/README.md

 ### Q: What role does the Websocket HTTP Service play in the architecture?
 A: The Websocket HTTP Service acts as a gateway to send real-time messages to the user, enabling real-time communications between the Web Frontend and the backend services.

+### Q: Why is the HTTP Layer separate from the Service Layer?
+A: The HTTP Layer is separate from the Service Layer to promote a clear separation of concerns.
+The HTTP Layer is responsible for handling incoming HTTP requests, performing authentication and authorization, and exposing endpoints to the Web Frontend.
+On the other hand, the Service Layer is focused on the business logic, managing and processing todos, and reacting to commands.
+This separation allows each layer to be developed, tested, and maintained independently, leading to a more modular and scalable architecture.

 ### Q: How does the Todo HTTP Layer ensure security?
 A: The Todo HTTP Layer provides a secure way for the frontend to create events in the Event Bridge, ensuring that only authorized actions are performed.